lbryio/lbry.com/content/news/165-lbry-development-community-update-Mar-2018.md

 Wallet encryption has been implemented on the daemon but is not yet available in the LBRY app.
 If you want to use this feature ASAP, check out the [CLI](https://lbryio.github.io/lbry/cli/#wallet_encrypt) documentation - the wallet will need to be [unlocked](https://lbryio.github.io/lbry/cli/#wallet_unlock) manually before app startup.
 Feel free to reach out on Discord with any questions!

-The UI redesign was recently merged on our lbry-app repo and we should have a release candidate to share with early testers this/next week.
+The UI redesign was recently merged on our lbry-desktop repo and we should have a release candidate to share with early testers this/next week.
 See [App Redesign development update above](#redesign-updates).

 And last but not least, the Search algorithm has undergone a number of optimizations (see [search update above](#search-updates)) which have added up to much better search results - give it a shot and let us know what you think!
 There's still a lot more work to do here when categories and tags come online, and we need your feedback!